Tag Archives: Independent Drama

 Grade: A

-Considered the front runner to win the Best Picture statue, it did indeed win the top honors.
+Considered the front-runner to win the Best Picture statue, it did go on to win the top honor.

-The film is not an easy watch- it is brutal and heart-wrenching at times.
+The film is not easy to watch.
+It is brutal and heart-wrenching at times.
 I will spare the details, but the most intense scene involves a whip.

 There are scenes of torture, degradation, and cruelty against the slaves by the slave owners.

 While tough to watch, I applaud the film for not glossing over the atrocities of slavery.
-Some have criticized the film for being a retread of similar films, but I disagree.
+Some have criticized it for being a retread of similar films, but I disagree.
 It is worlds more intense than watered-down versions.

 However, the film is not a downer.